Adjective-Object/melee_subaction_unpacker/bone_flag_notes.md

 # Offsets?

-In the case of bowser's ThrowAirw\_figatree animation, the offset is 4816 (0x12d0), which if wrt the root of the mmapped file, is 842 bytes from the next animation offset in bowser's datafile, his Wait2 (0x2680), this is enough space for 0x13b0 bytes (5040 bytes / 1260 words)
+In the case of bowser's ThrowAirw\_figatree animation, the offset is 4816 (0x12d0), which if wrt the root of the mmapped file, is 27 words until the next previously visited structure.

-This memory is in the content of the hal dat for PlyKoopa5k\_Share\_ACTION\_Wait1\_figatree.